renproject/darknode-cli/README.md

 ```

 This will download the required binaries and templates and install them to the `$HOME/.darknode` directory.
 Open a new terminal, or run `source $HOME/.darknode/bin` to begin using the Darknode Deployer tool.

-## Getting Started on AWS

-To jump straight into running your first Darknode on AWS, checkout our [Getting Started on AWS](./docs/getting-started-on-aws.md) tutorial.

-## Getting Started on Digital Ocean

-> Coming soon!

 ## Usage